gradle/gradle/design-docs/features/play-framework/play-application-in-ide/README.md

 - [ ] Play application project imported into IDE has correct local component dependencies configured for multiproject build
 - [ ] Play application project imported into IDE has correct Java source and target JVM configured
 - [ ] Play application project imported into IDE has correct Scala language settings configured
+- [ ] Gradle project with a multiple Software Model components can be imported into the IDE

 ## Stories